-Capstan lathe is one of the types of semi-automatic lathe.
-In semi-automatic lathes machining operations are done automatically.
-Functions other than machining like loading and unloading of job, positioning of tools coolant operations are done manually.
+A Capstan lathe is one of the types of semi-automatic lathes.
+In semi-automatic lathes, machining operations are done automatically.
+Functions other than machining, like loading and unloading of jobs, positioning of tools, and coolant operations, are done manually.

-The base part of the lathe is the bed.
+The bed is the base part of the lathe.
 It is made of cast iron.
-Guide ways are provided on the top of the bed.
-Cross slide and turret head are mounted on the guide ways.
-The bed should be strong and rigid to withstand loads force and vibrations during machining process.
+Guideways are provided on the top of the bed.
+The cross slide and turret head are mounted on the guideways.
+The bed should be strong and rigid to withstand load forces and vibrations during the machining process.

 The headstock assembly is permanently fastened to the left end of the bed.
-Headstock of capstan lathe is similar to that of ordinary lathe.
-But it is heavier in construction. a powerful motor of 30 to 2000rpm speed is fitted.
+The headstock of the capstan lathe is similar to that of the ordinary lathe.
+But it is heavier in construction.
+A powerful motor with a 30 to 2000 rpm speed is fitted.

 The four main types of headstocks are

-The turret head is mounted on the ram fitted with turret slides longitudinally on the saddle.
-Turret head has a hexagonal block having six faces with a bore for mounting six or more than six tools at a time.
-The threaded hole on these faces are used to hold the tools.
-The actuation of ram is done by hand or power.
+The turret head is mounted on the ram and fitted with a turret that slides longitudinally on the saddle.
+The turret head has a hexagonal block having six faces with a bore for mounting six or more tools at a time.
+The threaded holes on these faces are used to hold the tools.
+The actuation of the ram is done by hand or power.
 An adjustable stopper is used to control the forward movement of the ram.
-Ram is returned to its initial position in order to index the cutting tool.
-The tools are indexed to 60 by rotation of circular plate which is indexed automatically along with the turret head.
+The Ram is returned to its initial position in order to index the cutting tool.
+The tools are indexed to 60 by rotation of a circular plate, which is indexed automatically along with the turret head.
 A mechanism called the Geneva mechanism is used to bring the next tool into the cutting position.

-It is an H shaped component fitted across the lathe bed.
-It moves along the guide way.
-It can be moved anywhere along the bed and locked to the required position.
-In capstan lathe the turret head is mounted upon the ram which slides upon the saddle.
+It is an H-shaped component fitted across the lathe bed.
+It moves along the guideway.
+It can be moved anywhere along the bed and locked into the required position.
+In the capstan lathe, the turret head is mounted upon the ram, which slides upon the saddle.

 Reach over type

-The cross slide has two tool posts having totally four faces of square turret for mounting the tools.
-Tools are indexed by an angle of 90.
+The cross slide has two tool posts, giving a total of four faces of the square turret for mounting the tools.
+Tools are indexed at an angle of 90.
 While indexing, the motion of each tool is controlled by stop bars.

 Slide hung type

 This type of cross slide is entirely supported on the front and has no rear tool post.
-This enables a greater swing capacity to hold large diameter workpiece.
+This enables a greater swing capacity to hold a large-diameter workpiece.

-Work piece is held in collet or chucks which is actuated hydraulically or pneumatically.
-All the needed tolls are held in the respective holes on the turret head.
+The workpiece is held in collet or chucks which are actuated hydraulically or pneumatically.
+All the needed tools are held in the respective holes on the turret head.
 The tool is moved with the help of the turret head according to the sequence of operations.

-· Drilling, boring, turning, reaming, threading tools are mounted on the turret head.
+- Drilling, boring, turning, reaming, and threading tools are mounted on the turret head.

-· Forming, chamfering, knurling tools are mounted on the front end of the turret.
+- Forming, chamfering, and knurling tools are mounted on the front end of the turret.

-· Parting tool is mounted in inverted position on the rear end of the turret.
+- The parting tool is mounted in an inverted position on the rear end of the turret.

-· Operators of less skill is required hence lowers the labour cost.
+- Operators of less skill are required, hence lowering the labor cost.

-· Higher rigidity so can withstand heavy loads.
+- Higher rigidity, so it can withstand heavy loads.